Bung Bong: History

 In 1878 the Bung Bong Farmers' Club held their first "ploughing match".
 There were 18 entries in the competition to plough, "virgin soil, of a rich chocolate colour".
 It was reported, "that although the ploughmen were new to competitive trials, they showed by the excellence of their work their fitness for their calling."
 For the 1886 (and ninth) ploughing match there were 22 entries.
 It was held on the Abbott property, half a mile from the Bung Bong railway station and "the attendance was large".
 This time, 10 entrants used double furrow ploughs with one entrant, "exhibiting Gilsman's patent rotary harrows, which attracted great attention, and were pronounced excellent implements".

-At the Wareek Hall there is an Honour Roll, of those from the Bung Bong district, who fought in World War I. It contains 19 names, including 5 names of those who did not return.